 What happens in the first session?

 During the first and session we will explore together what has brought you to therapy and consider how your difficulties stared, what is keeping them going, and what you would like to achieve.
 The therapy will be tailored to you as an individual and together we can decide the best way forward and develop a plan.

 - A tool kit for handing difficulties that will last you a life time

 - Sustained change

-- Release old negative ways of thinking that no longer serve you
+- Release past issues and negative ways of thinking that no longer serve you

 - Enriched relationship with yourself and with others